Slovak Republic (1939–1945): International relations

+In July 1940, at the Salzburg Conference, the Germans forced a reshuffle of the Slovak cabinet by threatening to withdraw their protection guarantees.

+On 24 November 1940, Slovakia joined the Axis when its leaders signed the Tripartite Pact.
+Shortly after the signing of the Tripartite Pact, Slovakia, following the Hungarian lead, sent messages of "spiritual adherence" to Germany and Italy.

 The Slovak-Soviet Treaty of Commerce and Navigation was signed at Moscow on 6 December 1940.

+Slovakia declared war on the Soviet Union in 1941 and on 25 November 1941 signed anti-communist the Anti-Comintern Pact.
+The Slovak military participated in the war on the Eastern Front since Operation Barbarossa.

+In 1942, Slovakia declared war on the United Kingdom and the United States.

+The Croatian–Romanian–Slovak friendship proclamation was created in May 1942 to stop further Hungarian expansion.
+It can be compared to the Little Entente.

-The most difficult foreign policy problem of the state involved relations with Hungary, which had annexed one-third of Slovakia's territory by the First Vienna Award of 2 November 1938.
+The state's most difficult foreign policy problem involved relations with Hungary, which had annexed one-third of Slovakia's territory by the First Vienna Award of 2 November 1938.
 Slovakia tried to achieve a revision of the Vienna Award, but Germany did not allow it.
 There were also constant quarrels concerning Hungary's treatment of Slovaks living in Hungary.